 All children and young people in Doncaster settings have access to a broad and balanced curriculum, including extra-curricular activities.
 All Doncaster settings take account of a child/young person's additional needs in every area of school life and all children and young people have the opportunity to experience the full range of subjects and activities offered by our schools.
 Teachers and support staff make sure all children/young people's needs are met through arranging appropriate classroom organisation and activities.
 Learning activities include small achievable steps to meet the needs of individual a child/young person and where necessary extra adult support will be offered.

-This page looks at educational health and care plans, if you would like more information on General Development Assessment pathway please click the link - Local Offer Health
+This page looks at SEN support and education, health and care plans, if you would like more information on General Development Assessment pathway please click the link - GDA pathway

 Quality First Teaching

-What so I do if I feel my child has a Special Educational Need?
+What do I do if I feel my child has a Special Educational Need?

 Many children have some degree of special educational needs at some stage in their lives.
 Most of these additional needs are met by the school the child attends.If a parent/carer thinks their child may have SEN then they should: